 - The “fifty mystic gates” is a reference to Understanding/Binah, which correlates to the Oracle as previously explained.
 These are called the “Fifty Gates of Understanding” in kabbalah (“Nun Sha’arei Binah”).

 - The “one remaining gate” is the door Neo enters.
 Compare the Keymaker’s description of how it is hidden, to the same gate in the Zohar text being hidden.

-- The final sentence contains, “In the beginning created God,” which is the concept of the Architect himself being created. as also mentioned in our other materials.
+- The final sentence contains, “In the beginning created God,” which is the concept of the Architect himself being created.
 (If you missed it earlier, watch this 4-minute video by Professor Daniel Matt regarding this interesting concept.)

 Back to Our Question

 Earlier, we raised the question as to why no one was bringing up the Architect as an entity Neo would encounter on the “Path of the One.”

 As mentioned, the Architect, at the point of Chokmah/Wisdom on the Tree of Life diagram, is ‘above’ all the other emanations, other than Keter (the Source).

 This relates to why Morpheus and Trinity don’t mention him as they have a limited view of that which is above them – only the level of the Oracle and below.

 Even Neo is surprised when he meets the Architect:

 Architect: Hello, Neo.

 Architect: I am the Architect.
 I created the Matrix.
 I’ve been waiting for you.